 The Vacuum Mains (either PE or PVC) are designed to be as shallow in the ground as possible and are laid at a 1/500 grade.
 The contractor builds steps in the pipework to keep the mains from getting too deep.
 The more steps that are installed, the more hydraulic losses are created, lessening the distance that the mains can go.
 It is important to have collection pits evenly distributed around the catchments and along the vacuum mains to ensure fast movement of sewage to the VPS.

 The first stage is connecting the gravity lines from the house to the Flovac collection pit. usually between 4 and 6 houses are connected to a collection pit, but this depends on a few things: the ground conditions, the size of the house and the amount of flow likely to enter the sewer at this point.
+All collection pits are usually located outside of the property boundary so no easements or entering of a private property is necessary.

 From the Collection Pit to the vacuum mains takes careful design to ensure that the flow is heading correctly towards the vacuum pump station.
 It is also important to ensure that the wastewater is being injected into the vacuum mains at the right places within the system so as to avoid water logging.